 - Drape rolled fondant over the top and sides of cakelette, lightly pressing it into all of the nooks and crannies

-- Use the Small Dog Bone Tool from the Cake Boss Modeling Kit to press the fondant into the facial features and outline areas of each ghost.
+- Press the fondant into the facial features and outline areas of each ghost.

 - Fit 3 piping bags with a coupler and a #4 tip and fill 1 with black, 1 with purple, and 1 with orange buttercream.